§ 9401 Short title.

-(4) Establish program operation standards which ensure prompt determination of applications, periodic review of eligibility, participant satisfaction assessment, and an impartial grievance system, and provider incentives to fully implement § 1921(a)(14) and (15) of Title 24.
+(4) Establish program operation standards which ensure prompt determination of applications, periodic review of eligibility, participant satisfaction assessment, an impartial grievance system, and provider incentives to fully implement § 1921(a)(14) and (15) of Title 24.

 (5) Ensure that the primary program service delivery model is participant-directed and includes the following features:

 a.
-Eligible participant option to hire, supervise, pay and dismiss attendants;
+Eligible participant option to hire, supervise, authorize payment to and dismiss attendants.

 b.
-Availability of eligible participant training to facilitate adoption of employer role; and
+Availability of eligible participant training to facilitate adoption of employer role.

 (6) Ensure that attendant services are provided in conformity with a written individualized service plan, whose format shall be specifically prescribed by regulation, developed and approved as follows:

 e.
-The plan shall describe the nature, frequency and financial aspects of itemized attendant services; and
+The plan shall describe the nature, frequency and financial aspects of itemized attendant services.

 (8) Investigate and assess the availability of federal and other funding to support implementation of this chapter.

 (a) The Department shall safeguard participants through establishment of an attendant screening system which includes, but is not limited to, the following features: